 There are times when the IB considers that certain changes or improvements must be implemented by the candidate school before authorization.
-In such cases, the relevant IB office will write to the candidate school listing in detail those matters to be addressed.
+In such cases, the relevant IB regional office will write to the candidate school listing in detail these matters to be addressed.
 The letter will prescribe a deadline by which evidence must be submitted showing that these changes have been made or that an acceptable plan has been made for their accomplishment, if applicable.

-The relevant IB office will then determine whether the candidate school may be recommended for authorization or whether additional work must be done prior to authorization.
+The relevant IB regional office will then determine whether the candidate school may be recommended for authorization or whether additional work must be done prior to authorization.
 A return visit to the candidate school may also be scheduled, at the candidate school's expense.
-Under no circumstances may a school be authorized without the matters to be addressed being addressed by the candidate school to the satisfaction of the IB.
+Under no circumstances will authorization occur if the identified matters to be addressed have not been resolved by the candidate school to the satisfaction of the IB.